pdaehne/DSUB19-Adapter/README.md

 This DSUB-19 Adapter is designed to be used in combination with my [Atari ST Floppy Adapter for the Atari ST external floppy port](https://github.com/pdaehne/Atari-ST-Floppy-Adapter), they fit nicely next to each other.
-I also tried not to hide other connectors, but I only have an Atari 1040 STF to check that, so your mileage might vary.
+I also tried not to block other connectors, but I only have an Atari 1040 STF to check that, so your mileage might vary.
 Please check the situation on your Atari before ordering the PCBs!